rilianx/cpmp/README.md

 ### Solving random instances

-The algorithm also allows generate and solve random instances.
+The algorithm also allows one to generate and solve random instances.
 The command is:
 ````
 .\feg H --random S N nb [--GreedyVariant] [--BSvariant]
 ````